dblock/code.dblock.org/_posts/2009/2009-12-07-implementing-atompub-in-net.markdown

 comments: true
 dblog_post_id: 70
 ---
-I’ve been wanting to implement a POST protocol for my blog for a while.
-The urge got really bad since I’ve started using [LiveWriter](https://support.microsoft.com/en-us/windows/windows-essentials-2707b879-5004-4349-c4a4-e5900945f2a9) at my [day job](https://web.archive.org/web/20131111165225/https://www.appsecinc.com/).
-It’s such a nice piece of software compared to blogging with the online HTML editor with it’s, often too smart, HTML cleanup, struggling with embedded pictures and loosing drafts.
+I've been wanting to implement a POST protocol for my blog for a while.
+The urge got really bad since I've started using [LiveWriter](https://support.microsoft.com/en-us/windows/windows-essentials-2707b879-5004-4349-c4a4-e5900945f2a9) at my [day job](https://web.archive.org/web/20131111165225/https://www.appsecinc.com/).
+It's such a nice piece of software compared to blogging with the online HTML editor with its, often too smart, HTML cleanup, struggling with embedded pictures and loosing drafts.
 I even considered abandoning my own creation and using [WordPress](https://wordpress.org/) or some other blogging engine.
 Then the "not invented here" syndrome took over.
 I spent a few hours implementing a large part of AtomPUB, [RFC-5023](https://tools.ietf.org/html/rfc5023).

 The [Atom Publishing Protocol](https://bitworking.org/projects/atom/rfc5023.html) is an application-level protocol for publishing and editing web resources.
 The protocol is based on HTTP transfer of Atom-formatted representations.
 The Atom format is documented in the Atom Syndication Format, [RFC-4287](https://tools.ietf.org/html/rfc4287).